-In June of 2013, Father Paul Ritt became the pastor of the newly formed Lynnfield Catholic Collaborative, which is comprised of St. Maria Goretti Parish, Our Lady of the Assumption Parish, and Our Lady of the Assumption School.
+In June of 2013, Father Paul Ritt became the pastor of the newly formed Lynnfield Catholic Collaborative, which was comprised of St. Maria Goretti Parish, Our Lady of the Assumption Parish, and Our Lady of the Assumption School.
 On July 1, 2020, the parishes of St. Maria Goretti and Our Lady of the Assumption were merged to become Ave Maria Parish.
 In many ways, this role brought Fr.
 Paul full circle from his first assignment after being ordained.

 The oldest of six children, Fr.
 Paul and his siblings were raised by parents who were strong believers and imparted their devotion to the Catholic Church on their children.
 He grew up in the suburbs of Washington, D.C., until his family moved to New England when he was 16.
 He attended Catholic schools throughout his life and graduated from Providence College in 1975.
 Thinking he might like to follow in his father’s footsteps as a teacher and in research, Fr.
 Paul entered Graduate School to pursue a degree in Applied Mathematics.
 After one year, however, he realized that this wasn’t the right path for him.
 It was during this time of self-reexamination that Fr.
 Paul’s father reminded him of an idea that Fr.
 Paul had considered in his teenage years to become a priest.
 So, with the blessing and support of his parents and siblings, Fr.
 Paul entered St. John’s Seminary in Brighton, MA, to give priestly formation a try.
 He loved it…the community life, the courses, spiritual direction, his field education assignments, everything.
 He was ordained as a priest of the Archdiocese of Boston in 1981.